secrethub/terraform-provider-secrethub/website/docs/r/service_aws.html.markdown

 This resource allows you to manage a service account that is tied to an AWS IAM role.

-The native AWS identity provider uses a combination of AWS IAM and AWS KMS to provide access to SecretHub for any service running on AWS (e.g. EC2, Lambda or ECS).
+The native AWS identity provider uses a combination of AWS IAM and AWS KMS to provide access to SecretHub for any service running on AWS (e.g. EC2, Lambda or ECS) without needing a SecretHub credential.

 ## Argument Reference